Home » Our Work

 Ensure that all people receive comparable benefits from, and are not disproportionately burdened by, MPO investments, regardless of race, color, national origin, age, income, ability, or sex.

-The MPO takes an “equity in all policies” (EiAP) approach to achieving this goal.
+The MPO takes an “equity in all policies” (EiAP) approach to achieving its equity goal.
 EiAP is based on the “health in all policies" approach from the field of public health.
 EiAP means that equity is a part of every policy, process, and decision at the MPO.
 This approach is strategic and inclusive.
 At every step in the decision-making process, MPO staff engage the region’s most vulnerable populations to develop and implement strategies for advancing equity.

 Equity in All Policies